8.6 C

 A little difficult to answer, as there were many.

 However, I would say that my commitment began when I was a young man in university.
-I was taking a course in Puerto Rican sociology, and as the professor was talking about the indigenous people of Puerto Rico, I lapsed into a daydream, and experienced a spirit possession at 11am in the morning!
-I spoke with the professor afterward, and he said, “You should check with your ancestors.”
-However, by that time my maternal grandmother was dead.
-But I was now in touch with my paternal grandmother and I asked her about our history.
-I knew about my mother’s side of the family but did not know anything about my father’s side.
-My paternal grandmother had very dark skin, but European facial features, hair down to her hips with deep penetrating eyes.
-So, I asked her and she gave me the information about the indigenous people of Puerto Rico, that her grandmother came from.
+I was taking a course in Puerto Rican sociology, and as the professor was talking about the indigenous people of Puerto Rico, I lapsed into a daydream and experienced a spirit possession at 11am!
+I spoke with the professor afterwards, and he said, “You should check with your ancestors.”
+However, by that time, my maternal grandmother was dead.
+But I was now in touch with my paternal grandmother, and I asked her about our history.
+I knew about my mother’s side of the family, but knew nothing about my father’s side.
+My paternal grandmother had very dark skin, but European facial features, hair that reached down to her hips, and deep, penetrating eyes.
+So, I asked her, and she gave me the information about the indigenous people of Puerto Rico, from which her grandmother came.
 My mother’s side is more of the Afrikan descent.
-However, on my father’s side, it is more of Spanish descent mixed with the indigenous Indians.
+However, on my father’s side, it is more of a Spanish descent mixed with indigenous peoples.

 So, after the incident at the University, I decided to see someone.
 I started reading a book on the Santeria experience and visited a Santero for a reading.
 He told me that I had been on the path all my life.
 A year or so later, a friend of mine who was into Egyptology and Vodun, introduced me to his Godmother in Santeria.
-She became my first godmother and I received my elekes and warriors (Eleggua, Ogun, Ochosi, and Osun), from her, and that is how I started this path.
-The warriors are the first Orishas a lot of people get.
+She became my first godmother, and I received my elekes and warriors (Eleggua, Ogun, Ochosi, and Osun) from her, and that is how I started this path.
+The warriors are the first Orishas many people encounter.
 I worked with her and studied with her for a while.
 However, I started getting dreams about her spiritual house and began to feel uncomfortable.
-I also began having my catacomb dreams again and she advised me to see a Palero, she knew.
+I also began having my catacomb dreams again, and she advised me to see a Palero, she knew.

-The Palero did a reading and told me a lot of things that no one would know and said that I needed to be scratched.
+The Palero did a reading and told me a lot of things that no one would know, and said that I needed to be scratched.
 We made arrangements for me to be initiated into Palero.
 However, after being scratched, I started to feel unwell and was experiencing anxiety attacks.
-I called him up and he told me not to worry as it was spirit settling.
-I believe it but still was not feeling well.
+I called him up, and he told me not to worry as it was spirit settling.
+I believed it, but I still wasn’t feeling well.
 Long story short.
 Everything he had to do cost me a lot of money.
 It cost me about $1300 in those days.
 So, I got very angry and went to my godmother.
-I was also angry with her because she had introduced me to this man and I felt that she did not protect me.
+I was also angry with her because she had introduced me to this man, and I felt she had not protected me.
 Other people in her house were also breaking away.
-I contacted one of my godsisters and she introduced me to another Palero, because I was could not function, even at work.
+I contacted one of my godsisters, and she introduced me to another Palero, because I could not function, even at work.

 I went to see a spiritualist in the Bronx.
-We went into her reading room and as soon as we sat down, she immediately fell into a trance and she started talking.
+We went into her reading room, and as soon as we sat down, she fell into a trance and started talking.
 I could see that she was angry with spirit.
-She came out of the trance and call her godfather, and told him to come over right away and bring his tools.
+She came out of the trance, called her godfather, and told him to come over right away and bring his tools.
 He came and did a reading for me.
 He told me that I needed to be scratched.
 I told them both that I had been scratched.
-They asked me when and how were you scratched and I had to describe the ritual.
+They asked me when and how you were scratched, and I had to describe the ritual.
 The Palero who scratched me the first time did not do it correctly.
 In Palo, everything is done at night.
 I was scratched at noon with a white chicken.
-I learned that this was wrong because, in Palo, we use black or brown chicken.
+I learned this was wrong because in Palo we use black or brown chicken.
 And when I told him how much I had paid, he almost had a heart attack.
 He told me that I had to do the ritual again and that it would cost me $421.
-He wanted me to do this in 21 days but I could not afford to do so within that time.
+He wanted me to do this in 21 days, but I could not afford it within that time.
 I told him that I needed more than 21 days.
 I saved the money and did the ritual.
-I was not the only one being scratched, the second time.
+I was not the only one being scratched the second time.
 There were five of us.
 In New York and Cuba, they do that.
 Scratch as many people as they can at one ceremony.
-The ritual was on August 19th and started at sundown and went on to sunrise.
+The ritual was on August 19th, starting at sundown and lasting until sunrise.
 It was heavy and strong.
 And this time, I felt it.
 The first time I did not feel it.

 After that, the woman and the man who scratched me became my teachers.
 I learned more from the woman, as the man/Palero was not much of a teacher.

 After being initiated as a Palero, I wanted to do Ocha (become a Santero).
-I went to watch a crowning of an initiate and while at the ceremony, Shango came down yelling.
+I went to watch the crowning of an initiate, and while at the ceremony, Shango came down yelling.
 It sounded like a battle cry.
 And he comes right in front of me, and “spoke” to me.
 “He” said that you are coming to my house.
 This is where I met my godfather.
 I went to see him a week later and he threw the Diloggun.
 The reading said, that I did not have to make Ocha, because I was a Spiritualist and Palero.
 However, I wanted to.
 He asked who gave me the Elekes.
-And he told me that my first godmother was not supposed to give the elekes and warriors to me.
-She had been crowned Obatala but in her crowning she was told that she could not crown anyone.
+And he told me that my first godmother was not supposed to give me the elekes and warriors.
+She had been crowned Obatala, but in her crowning, she was told that she could not crown anyone.

 When you are crowned you receive a reading call an ITA.
-It’s your spiritual life manual but it goes over into everyday life.
+It’s your spiritual life manual, but it goes over into everyday life.
 For myself, I cannot crown anyone with Shango.
-Remember as a child I was told that I was a child of Shango.
-But before you are initiated you get a reading to see who is your Orisha.
+Remember, as a child, I was told that I was a child of Shango.
+But before you are initiated, you get a reading to see who your Orisha is.
 In my case, it became a cosmic battle between Shango and Yemaya for my head.
 Yemaya won.
 Again, before they took me to the river, another reading confirmed Yemaya.
 In my ITA, Shango said he does not want to share me.
 Yemaya and Shango are mother and son.
 She raised him.
-So whenever, we do rituals for Shango, you have to feed Yemaya, and vice versa.
-So, in my case, mother won.
-I have friends who are crowned Shango and I do not get on with them.
+So whenever we do rituals for Shango, you have to feed Yemaya, and vice versa.
+So, in my case, my mother won.
+I have friends who are crowned Shango, and I do not get on with them.
 I can’t initiate a Shango person.
-Although, I was told I was the “son of Shango,” when I was younger, it was not an official reading.
-For an official reading to know your Orisha, there are two ways of doing that.
+Although I was told I was the “son of Shango” when I was younger, it was not an official reading.
+For an official reading to determine your Orisha, there are two ways to do so.
 You have to do a ritual with a minimum of three Babalowos or have an ITA before initiation.

 I choose to be initiated.
-However, everything is confirmation through official reading.
+However, everything is confirmed through official reading.
 It is not simple to be initiated.
-31 years ago I paid $6500 and three months later I paid another $1500.
-The initiation process is not just the day you are initiated, because it goes on for a whole year.
-Santeria is dubbed the religion of the poor but only the rich can get into it, especially in the USA.
+31 years ago, I paid $6500, and three months later, I paid another $1500.
+The initiation process is not just the day you are initiated; it lasts a whole year.
+Santeria is dubbed the religion of the poor, but only the rich can get into it, especially in the USA.
 All the male Orishas are expensive, to crown when you are being initiated.
-Yemaya is one of the least expensive, to be crowned.
+Yemaya is one of the least expensive to be crowned.

 You are both a Palero and a Santero.
 What is the difference?